Federated Deep Learning for Intrusion Detection in IoT Networks: Experiments

 \section{Experiments}

-All the experiments were conducted using an 8-core CPU with an Apple M2 chip with 16GB RAM in a macOS environment.
-The building, training, and evaluation of the \ac{DL} model were performed using the Pandas, NumPy, Scikit-Learn, and PyTorch libraries.
+All the experiments were conducted using an 8-core CPU with 16GB RAM in a macOS environment.
+The building, training, and evaluation of the \ac{DL} model were performed using PyTorch and the Flower framework.